 Besides, there is so much data that you may miss out on some important information while carrying out analysis and end up using only a small portion of the data for actual analysis.
 You may not understand all the data gathered from various sources.
 This would be a waste of your efforts.

 In actual practice, data scientists don’t use more than 10% of the data.

 Once the data has been analyzed and insights gathered, the results need to be communicated to the concerned person or department.
 You have to ensure that the results are in a form understandable by most.

 In addition to this, analytics is an emerging field and competent data scientists are difficult to find and expensive to hire.
-That is why most of the small and medium-sized organizations are unable to extract maximum value from the data available with them.
+That is why most of the small-and-medium-sized organizations cannot extract maximum value from the data available with them.